Type: circumaural, open-back, planar magnetic

 While this open-back design does achieve modest amounts of sound isolation at high frequencies, it provides no useful attenuation of common environmental sounds.

-The sharp peak at 100Hz in the acoustical crosstalk trace is not evidence of headband resonance.
-Similar peaks at 50Hz, 200Hz, 300Hz and 400Hz suggest that this is a mains-related artefact of unknown origin, not usually seen in any of HTL's measurements.
-Corresponding glitches in the blue trace are not present in the other frequency response traces here.
+There is no evidence of significant structural resonance in the acoustical crosstalk trace.
+The sharp peak at 100Hz and similar peaks at 50Hz, 200Hz, 300Hz and 400Hz suggest that these are mains-related artefacts of unknown source, not usually seen in any of HTL's measurements.
+Corresponding glitches in the blue trace, particularly at 50Hz, 100Hz and 400Hz, are not present in the other frequency response traces.